Free pickup

 Who can legally collect used cooking oil in California?

-Does used cooking oil collection cost money?
+Used cooking oil collection